Ricardomol/pazdera.github.io/_posts/2015-08-10-experience-vs-technology-driven-innovation.md

 you're not Jo Nesbø, you might not be able to come up with such a mind-boggling plot from the top of your head.

-## Experiment-driven innovation
+## Technology-driven innovation

 Experimentation goes bottom up.
 You take things you know or have, combine them and see what happens.
 This opens a whole new realm of possibilities where serendipity works on your behalf.
-You can try using things outside their usual scope or apply uncommon procedures, do things you wouldn't normally do.
+You can use the technology outside its usual scope or apply uncommon procedures, do things you wouldn't normally do.
 There's not really that much to it, just try stuff out and hope for the best.

 This is the engineering way of doing things and surprising number of inventions had been discovered by a lucky chance.
 The problem is that since it's lucky,